muzudho/kifuwarabe-tic-tac-toe/README.md

 # Kifuwarabe's tic-tac-toe

+A small example for practicing the UCI and USI protocol programs.
+Come see the repository.

 This is the tic-tac-toe version of the AI.
-Take a look at the source code of the repository.
-It is created as a example for practicing UCI and USI protocol programs.
 Tic-tac-toe is an unspecified UXI protocol.
 X has no meaning.

 Kifuwarabe(きふわらべ)'s original is a computer shogi/go thinking engine (AI).